mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 Why shouldn't we use one of these models in production?
 The issue with each of these models is that it was trained only on a portion of all available labeled data we have, as we needed to hold back some data for testing in each fold.
-In general, we assume that more data for training/optimization, will always lead to better performance.
+In general, we assume that more data for training/optimization will always lead to better performance.
-This means, we would expect each of the algorithmic instances we created during cross-validation to generalize a little bit worse on unseen data than an algorithmic instance that was created with all the labeled data we available.
+This means, we would expect each of the algorithmic instances we created during cross-validation to generalize a little bit worse on unseen data than an algorithmic instance that was created with all the labeled data we have available.
-Because of this, it is usually better to create your final model by repeating your training and optimization on your entire dataset, even though you can not provide any performance parameters for this final model.
+Because of this, it is usually better to create your final model by repeating your training and optimization on your **entire** dataset, even though you can not provide any performance parameters for this final model.

 So with all of that in mind, our full workflow (from idea to production model) would look like that:

-1. Do some experimenting with data and the algorithm to get a better understanding on petential pitfalls and narrow down parameter ranges for potential brute-force optimization.
+1. Do some experimenting with data and the algorithm to get a better understanding on potential pitfalls and narrow down parameter ranges for potential brute-force optimization.
-   In an ideal world, you would do that after you put some data away, which could serve as some sort of "ultimate" test set, which would even be free from human bias.
+   In an ideal world, you would do that *after* you put some data away, which could serve as some sort of "ultimate" test set, which would even be free from human bias.
    But, in reality this is rarely done...
 2. Evaluate your approach using cross-validation.
-   In each fold you run your entire approach including your chosen method for parameter optimization and or training.
+   In each fold you run your *entire* approach including your chosen method for parameter optimization and/or training.
-3. Take the average performance result from your cross validation and decide if the results are good enough for your application.
+3. Take the average performance result from your cross-validation and decide if the results are good enough for your application.
-   If yes, continue with step 4.
+   If yes, continue with Step 4.
    If not, go back to the drawing board.
    Again in an ideal world, you should not reuse your dataset, as you now have seen the performance results on the test sets and now change/optimize your approach based on this knowledge.
    But again, this is unrealistic in the real world.
-4. Create a production model by taking all your available labeled data.
+4. Create a production model by taking **all** your available labeled data.
    Use the production model for all future unlabeled data.
    In the real world, it is usually advisable to check if future data points are still "in-distribution" (e.g. from the same patient population, measured in the same context, ...).
-   If they are not, you would need to obtain labeled data for the new usecase and run through the evaluation again and potentially adapt your production model.
+   If they are not, you would need to obtain labeled data for the new use case and run through the evaluation again and potentially adapt your production model.

 Summary Table